TheStanfordDaily/email-newsletter-generator/README.md

 8. Find the file called `step1.html`.
 Click on it.
 ![VSCode Step1](assets/VSCodeStep1.png)
 9. Follow the steps in `step1.html` to get started!
 Once you're done with that, move on to `step2.html`, etc.

+## How to Submit?
+Done already? :D. Sit tight for now--we'll actually be covering how to submit assignment 1 during our week 2 section!